ryouze/ryouze.github.io/content/posts/vroom.md

 }
 ```

-Not a whole lot, but `std::format` allowed me to replace the 3rd party `fmt` library completely.
-It's very convienient, although not as convienient as Python's f-strings.
+It's not a huge list, but `std::format` allowed me to remove the third-party `fmt` library.
+It's convenient, though not quite as nice as Python f-strings.

 ### CMake and Assets

-Of course, I used CMake to manage the build process and dependencies.
-The configuration automatically downloads all the libraries I need using CMake's FetchContent, rather than Git submodules, so a regular `git clone` is all you need to get started.
+I used CMake to manage the build and dependencies.
+As always, libraries are pulled automatically via `FetchContent` rather than Git submodules, so a normal `git clone` is all you need.
+Strict compile flags are enabled by default, but options are configurable:

-The project uses strict compile flags across all compilers, although that, and other options, can be easily toggled.

 ```cmake
 # Project options with sensible defaults